 The construction of a crown is very precise and generally requires at least two visits.
-During the first visit, the damaged tooth is prepared to accept the crown.
+During the first visit, the tooth is prepared to accept the crown.
 It may be necessary to replace the damaged part of the tooth with a core first.
-An impression is taken and a temporary crown is sometimes put in place.
+An impression is taken and a temporary crown is put in place.
 At the second visit, the permanent crown is cemented onto the prepared tooth.
-If cosmetics are a concern, tooth coloured porcelain is baked onto the crown surface.